 Click the Create button to open the signature panel and select the method to create your signature:

-- Signature Image: If you have an actual image of your signature, you can upload that to the system, and Adobe Sign applies that image as your signature when you sign
+- Signature Image: If you have an actual image of your signature, you can upload that to the system, and Acrobat Sign applies that image as your signature when you sign.

 Click Apply when you have created an adequate signature.